Adventure Games

 Do adventure games require a lot of time to enjoy?

 Not necessarily.
-While some adventure games feature long narrative arcs, many browser-based titles on QuilPlay are built around shorter exploration loops.
+While some adventure games feature long narrative arcs, many browser titles on QuilPlay are built around shorter exploration loops.
 You can make meaningful progress in ten minutes and return later with fresh eyes.

 Are adventure games good for younger players?